VinhKietLa/Nails-Extreme/README.md

 ## Contact

+If you have any questions or like what you see, I'm happy to help!

-If you have any questions, please do not hesitate to contact me via email at kietla@live.co.uk or via linkedin :)
+Please do not hesitate to contact me via email at kietla@live.co.uk or via linkedin :)